GRAINS-Corn, soybeans sink after Midwest rains; wheat slumps

 U.S. farmers are nearly finished planting corn and soybeans, and early crop condition ratings have been favourable.

 Analysts polled by Reuters expect the U.S. Department of Agriculture (USDA) to report 91% of corn has been planted as of Sunday along with 80% of the soy crop.
-The USDA is due to release its weekly crop progress and conditions report after the close.
+The USDA is due to release its weekly crop progress and conditions later on Monday afternoon.

 Wheat futures retreated after crop scouts on an annual tour last week projected record-high yields in Kansas, the top winter wheat state.